vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 }
 {% endhighlight %}

 So at this point in time, if you are already into ES6, there is no need to have `var` in your code.
 You can use either `let` or `const` for all your variable declarations.
+Now that we mentioned it, let's look at `const`.

 The `const` keyword is different from the `let` keyword in a way that it is used to declare constants and need to be initialized.
 A constant value cannot be changed anywhere within the same scope.
 Similar to `let` declarations a `const` value is not hoisted.